 Port and Rail Access Featuring 1.1 miles of bulkhead with 13 piers and two rail lines

 The eastern boundary of Clay County is formed by the St. Johns River.
 Clay County Port, located in the 1700 acres of Reynolds Industrial Park, provides direct water access.
-The third largest port in Florida, JAXPORT, is less than 50 miles away.
+The third largest port in Florida, JAXPORT, is 17 miles away from Clay County.

 Two CSX rail lines run north to south through Clay County on the east and west sides of the county.